Spinoco/fs2-http/README.md

 ### Comparing to http://http4s.org/

-Http4s.org is a very nice library for http, starting out with scalaz-stream and migrating currently to fs2.
-The main difference with fs2-http is that unlike http4s.org we have minimal amount of dependincies and are using fs2 for network stack as well.
+Http4s.org is a very nice library for http, originaly started with scalaz-stream and migrating currently to fs2.
+The main difference between http4s.org and fs2-http is that unlike http4s.org, fs2-http has minimal amount of dependincies and is using fs2 for networking stack (tcp, ssl) as well.
 Unlike http4s.org you don't need special build for scalaz and cats, as fs2-http does not dependes on any of them.